 Boissonault is a physical therapist and faculty member in the Department of Orthopedics and Rehabilitation and the physical-therapy program at the UW School of Medicine and Public Health.

-The awards, new this year, are meant to recognize those who promote equity and diversity in pursuit of the school’s missions to train clinicians and scholars to understand the needs of diverse individuals and groups; to study ethnic and racial disparities in health care; and to maintain an open, inclusive and respectful environment.
+The awards, new in 2013, are meant to recognize those who promote equity and diversity in pursuit of the school’s missions to train clinicians and scholars to understand the needs of diverse individuals and groups; to study ethnic and racial disparities in health care; and to maintain an open, inclusive and respectful environment.